Laughing Waters is a series of broad, deep pools separated by small rapids along a reach of the Yarra River near Eltham. It is a little bit

 Order the full guide

-There is no camping available at Laughing Waters.
-If you are travelling from outside
+There is no camping at Laughing Waters.
+The closest accommodation is

 Montsalvat Artists' Community